powellgenomicslab/DropletQC/README.md

 [public GitHub repo](https://www.google.com)

-For more information about how the package works and some tips on how to interpret the nuclear fraction metric using real-world examples, see `vignette("dropletQC-vignette")`.
+For more information about how the package works and some tips on how to interpret the nuclear fraction score using real-world examples, see `vignette("dropletQC")`.